utshomax/postman-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 ### Requesting Editor role access for a collection as an external user

 You can request Editor role access for a collection if you're an [external user who is allowed to view the collection](/docs/collaborating-in-postman/sharing/#allowing-external-users-to-view-collections).
+When you get Editor role access to a collection, your [team role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) also changes from the Guest role to the Developer role.
+This team role change adds you to the team and gives you access to all team resources and workspaces.

 1. Select **Collections** in the sidebar.
 1. Select the collection.